Project 17B-class frigate: Background

 In July 2024, reports suggested about a new class of 8 stealth frigates as follow-on of the previous Nilgiri-class frigates which was under construction till them.
 The ships were to be built by two shipyards with 1:1 order share of 4 ships each.
 The leading contenders for the deal were Mazagon Dockyard Limited (MDL) and Garden Reach Shipbuilders & Engineers (GRSE).
 The Ministry of Defence (MoD) was expected to clear the deal soon after the nature of the design of the frigates were under discussion for over a year.
 This would be the most technically advanced warships to be built in India.
 The ships will likely feature an indigenous main fire control radar against the EL/M-2248 MF-STAR radars on previous designs as well as other advanced indigenous weapon systems.

+Development

-On 3 September 2024, the project, worth ₹70000 crore, was cleared by Defence Acquisition Council (DAC) – the main acquisition panel under the Ministry of Defence (MoD) headed by Minister of Defence Rajnath Singh for 7-8 next generation ships.
+On 3 September 2024, the project, worth ₹70000 crore, was cleared by Defence Acquisition Council (DAC) – the main acquisition panel under the Ministry of Defence (MoD) chaired by Minister of Defence Rajnath Singh for 7-8 next generation ships.
 The approval for other major projects and acquisitions like Future Ready Combat Vehicles (FRCVs) for main battle tanks of the Indian Army (₹50000 crore) and 31 MQ-9B drones was granted.
 Reports also suggested that the ships may weigh up to 8000 t and have significantly enhanced firepower and strike capabilities when compared to the Nilgiri-class.

-As of 8 July 2025, Request for Proposal (RfP) for the Project 17B frigates is expected soon.
+As of 8 July 2025, request for proposal (RFP) for the Project 17B frigates is expected soon.
 As of 18 November, the RFP of Project 17B followed by the same for the MCMV project is expected to be released within 3–4 months.

+In July 2026, NDTV reported that the RFP for six frigates under Project 17B will be issued within 18 months and that the construction expected to start within four years of the same.
+The MDL and GRSE would construct three of the surface combatants each.
+The programme will advance parallelly with Project 15C and Project 18A destroyer programmes.

+The RFP for seven frigates was officially issued on 16 September 2026.
+Earlier projects for destroyers and frigates were awarded through nomination route.